Bala (2002 film)

-Bala is a 2002 Indian Tamil-language action film written and directed by Deepak, starring Shaam as the titular character along with Meera Jasmine.
-Rajan P. Dev, Raghuvaran, Thilakan, and Santhoshi play supporting roles.
+Bala is a 2002 Indian Tamil-language gangster action film written and directed by Deepak, starring Shaam as the titular character in the lead role, while Meera Jasmine, Raghuvaran, Rajan P. Dev, Thilakan, Nagesh, and Karunas play supporting roles.
 The music was composed by Yuvan Shankar Raja with cinematography by Priyan and editing by V. T. Vijayan.
 The film was released on 13 December 2002.